PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/DaySkipperEU.md

 ## Program Description

-This is the EU day skipper that runs at 7350 - 7550 skips/hour.
+This is the EU day skipper that runs at about:
+- Switch 1: **7350 - 7550** skips/hour
+- Switch 2: **5730** skips/hour

-The exact speed will depend on the real life year.
+On the Switch 1, the exact speed will depend on the real life year.
 For the year 2020, it will run at about 7541 skips/hour.

-> Note that this skipper is slower than the [Japanese date skipper](DaySkipperJPN.md).
+> On the Switch 1, this skipper is slower than the [Japanese date skipper](DaySkipperJPN.md).
 If you are doing large skips, it is recommended to change the Switch language to Japanese and use the Japanese skipper.

 <img src="images/DaySkipperEU-0.png">

 ### Setup of Settings

+This setup here depends on whether you are on a Switch 1 or a Switch 2.

+**Switch 1:**

 1. System time: Un-synced
 2. The language/region for the Switch must have a date layout of dd/mm/year/hour/min.
    1. Unlike the JPN date skipper, you do not need to set the starting the date.
 However you do need to set the current year correctly.
 3. The VS (Y-COMM) glitch must be active.
+4. The console type is set to "Switch 1".

+**Switch 2:**

+1. System time: Un-synced
+2. The language/region for the Switch must have a date layout of dd/mm/year/hour/min.
+3. Set the date to the 1st of a month with 31 days that is not March.
+4. The VS (Y-COMM) glitch must be active.
+5. The console type is set to any of the Switch 2 options.

 ### Instructions